-- Be prepared to commit time to oversee progress of the CAT fellow as Lead Supervisor, and provide frequent and regular supervision with minimal encumbrance from other activities (supervisory or otherwise).
+- Be prepared to commit time to oversee progress of the CAT fellow as Senior Supervisor, and provide frequent and regular supervision with minimal encumbrance from other activities (supervisory or otherwise).

 - Be aware and supportive of the additional requirements of the career pathway for clinicians (vets, dentists and medics).

-- Supervisors at an early career stage (e.g. Senior Research Fellows) will be considered as Lead Supervisors on a case by case basis.
+- Supervisors at an early career stage (e.g. Senior Research Fellows) will be considered as Senior Supervisors on a case by case basis.

-If you are interested in being considered as a Lead Supervisor you should provide:
+If you are interested in being considered as a Senior Supervisor you should provide:

 - a one page expression of interest